As a business professional in 2021, chances are, you’ve heard of the term “product design.”

 “Desirable” looks at the user experience and whether the concept truly fills a need for the consumer and has legs from marketing, sales, and usability perspective.

 Finally, there’s “viability,” which means evaluating what will be necessary for business success, such as market size and pricing.

 Of course, each of these pillars of product design are interconnected – and balancing all of these considerations is critical to success.
 For instance, a personal jetpack might be technically feasible and desirable to end users, but if they’re only willing to pay $200 for it and it costs $500 to manufacture, it’s going to fail.

-“At Design Concepts, one of our primary techniques to strike the right balance is using multidisciplinary teams that come at a challenge from multiple angles,” says Franchino.
+“At Delve, one of our primary techniques to strike the right balance is using multidisciplinary teams that come at a challenge from multiple angles,” says Franchino.
 “We also use rapid prototyping to iterate and pressure test ideas through all three lenses (Feasible, Viable and Desirable) to gain valuable early feedback that helps direct the development process.”

 It is also crucial for brands to build a close-knit relationship with the consumers who will be using the product.
 This will help them understand which features consumers really desire and have a better grasp on the market, ensuring that they create products that are truly helpful and find success quickly.

 “Develop an intimate relationship with the end users of your products – and don’t be overly distracted by the people indirectly interacting with your products such as distributors and sales.
 They are crucial to your success but not sufficient to drive innovation,” advises Franchino.
 “Instead, keep your focus on the end user because lasting success involves deeply understanding their needs.
 You also need to be able to clearly articulate your product’s value proposition in a meaningful and differentiating way.”